 Annette Joseph-Gabriel is a scholar of contemporary francophone Caribbean and African literature with interdisciplinary specializations in black transnational feminisms and slavery in the Atlantic world.
 She is currently an Assistant Professor of French and Francophone Studies at the University of Michigan.
-Her forthcoming book, Decolonial Citizenship: Black Women’s Resistance in the Francophone World, examines black women’s articulations of citizenship through their work in anticolonial movements in Francophone Africa and the Antilles.
+Her forthcoming book, Decolonial Citizenship: Black Women’s Resistance in the Francophone World (University of Illinois Press), examines Black women’s articulations of citizenship through their work in anticolonial movements in Francophone Africa and the Antilles.
 Her articles have appeared in Small Axe, Eighteenth-Century Studies, Slavery & Abolition, Nouvelles Études Francophones, and The French Review.
 She is managing editor of Palimpsest: A Journal on Women, Gender, and the Black International.
 Follow her on Twitter @AnnetteJosephG.